felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_jwtgrant.md

 | kid |  optional | Key identifier to a previously registered certificate / asymmetric key   bound to the client.     |

-Either 'kid' or 'x5c' must be present. 'kid' can and must be used by clients having a pre-registered asymmetric key.
+Either 'kid' or 'x5c' must be present. 'kid' can and must be used by clients having a pre-registered certificate / asymmetric key.

 Note that production certificates are not supported in test environments.